TopicModelsVB.jl

 A Julia package for variational Bayesian topic modeling.

 Topic models are Bayesian hierarchical models designed to discover the latent low-dimensional thematic structure within corpora.
-Like most probabilistic graphical models, topic models are fit using either Markov chain Monte Carlo (MCMC), or variational inference (VI).
+Topic models are fit using either Markov chain Monte Carlo (MCMC), or variational inference (VI).

 This package takes the latter approach to topic modeling.